ivanlen/hide_image/README.md

 # Hybrid image

-Make an hybrid image that can be seen with motion blur, when scrolling or because of wiggling.
+Make an hybrid image that can be seen when scrolling, wiggling or motion blur.

+__keywords__: stereogram, hybdrid image, python, image processing

 ```
 Usage: